pires/docker-logstash-forwarder/README.md

 ### `logstash-forwarder`

 The following command will clone [`logstash-forwarder` repo](git://github.com/elasticsearch/logstash-forwarder.git), build `logstash-forwarder` and copy the resulting binary to `binaries` folder.

+**ATTENTION:** The images currently available have [support for multiple certificates in the SSL CA chain](https://github.com/elastic/logstash-forwarder/pull/261).
+This is not supported by the aforementioned build script.

 ```
 ./build_logstash_forwarder.sh